• Skip to primary navigation

 Can I Whip Egg Whites By Hand

-What takes just a few minutes in the stand mixer might take about 10 minutes of vigorous whipping by hand.
-I recommend you watch the video I linked to above to get an idea of what our firm peaks look like.
+What takes just a few minutes in the stand mixer might take 10 minutes of vigorous whipping by hand.
+I recommend you watch the video I linked above to understand firm peaks.

 I suggest baking this cake for 45 minutes and then performing the toothpick test.
 If you are unfamiliar with the toothpick test, it is a simple way to check and make sure all of the insides of that yummy cake are appropriately finished.